Amplify Flutter - Cat Image App

-# Move example folder to something to match your project idea mv amplify-flutter/example/ amplify-flutter-cat-app cd amplify-flutter-cat-app
+# Move the example folder to something to match your project idea

-Next we need to initalize our Flutter app!
+Next, we need to initialize our Flutter app!
 Run the following from the project folder

-It's fine to select the defaults for most options, however if you are using a different IDE then Visual Studio Code feel free to change that.
+It's fine to select the defaults for most options, however, if you are using a different IDE than Visual Studio Code feel free to change that.

 amplify add auth